I wrote Depression Disability Benefits: The Ultimate Guide for 2022 for people who need to win or maintain disability benefits for depression.

 Documented treatment plan

-The lack of a well-documented treatment plan is another common reason for denial.
+The lack of a well-documented treatment plan is another common reason for a denial of depression disability benefits.
 Your doctor may have a plan, but if it isn’t documented and communicated to the insurance company, then it’s the same as no plan.
 Insurance companies will never approve disability benefits for depression when there is no documented plan that follows best practices.

 Sometimes you can’t get appropriate treatment because you’re waiting for an appointment with a psychiatrist or psychologist.
 In these situations, you can still be approved for disability benefits if your doctor has a well-documented treatment plan.
 The plan should include the fact that you’re waiting for a consultation with other specialists.
 It must also show that you’re doing all other recommended treatments in the meantime.